Kilimanjaro and Safari, Tanzania

 The Sierra Club is an environmentally focused entity.
 We are concerned about conservation and sustainability of resources, both locally and globally.
 Our work is accomplished by volunteers and aided by a salaried staff, and encourages grassroots involvement.
 Our outings seek to empower participants toward environmentally understanding parallel concerns at home and abroad.
 This trip will touch on several important conservation and sustainability issues.

-As a free-standing mountain and highest point in Africa, the effects of global warming are particularly felt on Kilimanjaro.
+As a free-standing mountain and highest point in Africa, Kilimanjaro is particularly affected by global warming.
 Water from the rains wrung from the clouds irrigate the volcanically rich soil lower down the mountain and in the surrounding area.
 Changing weather patterns and melting glaciers will have serious consequences on the viability and productivity of the land most people depend on for sustainability.
 We will discuss the pros and cons of trekking on the mountain and the impact tourism has on its resources.

 Twenty-five percent of Tanzania's land (over 95,000 square miles) has been set aside for wildlife parks, reserves, and game areas.
 This is probably more than any other country on earth.
 However, Tanzania's economic resources for rangers, roads, research, and administration of these lands is meager, and illegal poaching and hunting still take their toll on wildlife.
 The integrity of national parks and wildlife reserves is also being threatened as the need for land and food increases.